mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 with a particular extension, i.e., add the required methods for this node.
 The first way to do this is by using multiple inheritance to derive from both the base node for this extension and your custom node class.
-For example the parallel extensions of the SFA node is created with ``ParallelSFANode(ParallelExtensionNode, mdp.nodes.SFANode)``.
+For example the parallel extensions of the SFA node is defined in a class ``ParallelSFANode(ParallelExtensionNode, mdp.nodes.SFANode)``.
 Then you define the required methods just like in any other class.
 If you want you could even use the new class like any normal class, ignoring the extension mechanism.
-Note that your extension node is automatically registered with the extension mechanism (through a little metaclass magic).
+Note that your extension node is automatically registered in the extension mechanism (through a little metaclass magic).

-The second option is to use the ``extension method`` funciton decorator.
-You define the extension mehtods like normal functions, but add the function decorator on top, like
+The second option is to use the ``extension method`` function decorator.
+You define the extension methods like normal functions, but add the function decorator on top, for example:

     @mdp.extension_method("html_representation",
                           switchboard.Rectangular2dSwitchboard)